Nilesh9106/og-cline/docs/prompting/README.md

 **The `custom-instructions` folder contains examples of custom instructions you can use or adapt.**

-## .clinerules File 📋
+## .ogrules File 📋

-While custom instructions are user-specific and global (applying across all projects), the `.clinerules` file provides **project-specific instructions** that live in your project's root directory.
+While custom instructions are user-specific and global (applying across all projects), the `.ogrules` file provides **project-specific instructions** that live in your project's root directory.
 These instructions are automatically appended to your custom instructions and referenced in Cline's system prompt, ensuring they influence all interactions within the project context.
 This makes it an excellent tool for:

 ### Security Best Practices 🔒

-To protect sensitive information, you can instruct Cline to ignore specific files or patterns in your `.clinerules`.
+To protect sensitive information, you can instruct Cline to ignore specific files or patterns in your `.ogrules`.
 This is particularly important for:

 -   `.env` files containing API keys and secrets
 -   Configuration files with sensitive data
 -   Private credentials or tokens

-Example security section in `.clinerules`:
+Example security section in `.ogrules`:

 ```markdown
 # Security